dzzh/RIBs-wiki/Android-Specific-Questions.md

 You could.
 RIBs do have first party support for savedInstanceState.
 However this is less important when working in a single activity app.

 #### Question: What about backstack?
 Each RIB chooses how it wants to handle the back stack or pass it onto children.
 This is flexible since different backstack strategies make sense for different apps.
+Nonetheless, there are utility classes open sourced alongside that encapsulate common strategies.
+See `RouterNavigator` and `ScreenStack` utilities.

 #### Question: What about screen rotation?
 You can handle saving view state in RIBs with savedInstanceState or custom data stores.
 Uber rarely supports rotation in order to increase engineering and design efficiency.
 Therefore there aren’t strongly held best practices around screen rotation yet.